Stylized Adversarial Defense: Experimental Protocol

 \subsubsection{Robustness against constrained adversarial attacks}

 We compare our approach with the state-of-the-art methods including Trades \cite{Zhang2019theoretically}, Feature Scattering (FS) \cite{feature_scatter} and the metric learning based Prototype Conformity Loss (PCL) \cite{Mustafa_2019_ICCV}.
 For a fair and direct comparison, we follow the same threat models (attack settings) and network architectures as recommended in the papers of the respective methods.
+Further, we compare the performance under ensemble of attacks (Auto-Attack \cite{croce2020reliable}) for reliable adversarial evaluation under constrained attack setting ($\epsilon \le 8$).

 \textit{\textbf{Comparison with Trades \cite{Zhang2019theoretically}}} is presented in Table \ref{tab:comparison_with_trades}.
 We note that \cite{Zhang2019theoretically} offers a trade-off parameter ($\lambda$) to increase robustness on the cost of losing clean accuracy.
-Our defense not only achieves $24.1\%$ higher robustness when compared with best adversarial results from \cite{Zhang2019theoretically} ($\lambda=6$) against PGD attack with 20 iterations but also improves clean accuracy by 4.7\% when compared with best clean results from \cite{Zhang2019theoretically} ($\lambda=1$).
-Furthermore, our defense can withstand large number of PGD attack iterations \eg the drop in robustness of our defense is only 2.5\% when attack iterations increase from 20 to 1000.
-As a result of our proposed max-margin learning, class-wise latent features of our defense are well clustered and separated as compared to \cite{Zhang2019theoretically} (see Figure \ref{fig:tsne}).
-This leads to significantly better robustness than Trades on major attacks including PGD, CW, MIFGSM and DeepFool.
+Our defense SAT ($n=10$) not only achieves 0.8 higher robustness in top-1 accuracy when compared with best adversarial results from \cite{Zhang2019theoretically} ($\lambda=6$) against Auto-Attack but also improves clean accuracy by 6.4.
+Furthermore, our defense can withstand large number of PGD attack iterations \eg the drop in robustness (top-1 accuracy) is only 0.6 when attack iterations increase from 20 to 1000 on our SAT model (Table \ref{tab:cifar10_comparision_with_fs}).
+As a result of our proposed max-margin learning, class-wise latent features of our defense are well clustered and distinctly separated as compared to \cite{Zhang2019theoretically} (see Figure \ref{fig:tsne}).
+This leads to not only better robustness against major attacks including PGD, CW, MIFGSM, DeepFool and Auto-Attack but also higher generalization on common corruptions (Table \ref{tab:results_on_common_corruptions}).